krzjoa/website/content/post/2022-05-21-how-icy-is-sun/word-embedding.md

 ## Axis class

-Rewriting all as a function
+Rewriting all as a class:

 ```python